Cara-Jo/cojorado/_posts/articles/2015-01-13-get-involved-with-girl-develop-it-in-2015.md

 date: 2015-01-13T14:54:01-07:00
 comments: true
 ---
 Girl Develop It is now in over [45 cities across the country](http://girldevelopit.com/chapters).
 It's pretty simple to see why; we offer affordable opportunities for women to learn software development.
-In nearly 5 years Girl Develop It has grown to nearly 30,000 members across the country and empowers over 1,000 women a month.
+In nearly 5 years, Girl Develop It has grown to nearly 30,000 members across the country and empowers over 1,000 women a month.

 ![Chapter Locations](/images/articles/chapter-locations.png)